ibm-cloud-docs/Cloudant/offerings/audit.md

 - What and when replication documents were created or deleted.

-## How to access Audit Logs for your account
+## How to access audit logs for your account
 {: #how-to-access-audit-logs-for-your-account}

 To request access to the audit logs for your account, contact